 Don’t worry: if you’ve never done this before it’s super easy.
 Simply create a list, long or short, of ways you do your magic.

 Before you create your content theme, I want you to remember the three E’s of what content should do for your tribe:

 Entertain: make them laugh or cry.
-Buzzfeed and YouTube Content Creators do this all the time.
+Buzzfeed and YouTube Content Creators, like Casey Neistat, do this all the time.
 This strategy makes your brand memorable and shareable.
 Connect emotionally.
 That’s one of the top rules of good marketing.

 Educate: help them think and learn something that will advance their lives.
 They’ll think of you as a trusted expert.
 This is good strategy for any expert to use.
 This is why I have a blog and that’s why many other experts have blogs.
 By the way, a blog is like having your own online magazine with content you have created for your audience.
 “Blog” is a word that was derived from “web” + “log” or a “web log.”
 Somewhere along the Internet way, the two words became “blog.”